 Using Your FSA and HSA Funds at Katzen Eye Care

-Did you know you could use your flex spending dollars on virtually ALL your eye care needs?
+Did you know you could spend your flex spending on virtually ALL your eye care needs?

 What is a Flexible Spending Account (FSA)?